ibowditch/userdocs/kiosk.md

 Members who had already signed out of the Meeting event at the time of transfer, are not transferred to the new Maintenance event.
 They can sign-in to the new event if they hadn't really left.

+### T-Cards

+In the top right of the {ref}`event form<event-update>` (top right) you will see a T-Card button.
+This is used to retrieve most of the information needed to complete a T-Card.
+It's not really intended for use on the Kiosk, but an OIC can access this information in the front seat of a truck using their phone, so it might be handy then.

 ### Multiple Simultaneous Events

 On a busy day, it is possible that events will overlap in time, or there may be several events running at the same time